flutter/samples/add_to_app/multiple_flutters/README.md

 ## Flutter Engine Group

-These examples use the Flutter engine group APIs on the host platform.
+These examples use the Flutter Engine Group APIs on the host platform.
 This allows for the sharing of memory and CPU intensive resources to be shared between engine instances.
 More info on those API's can be found in the source
 code: